Dineth-H/AttorneyWise-React-Flask-AI-Chat-Application/README.md

 ## AttorneyWise

 ### What Is This Project
-A simple web app developed by react with green theme.
+A simple web app developed by react with react chatengine.

 ## How Start Project In Local